IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Provisioning.md

 42. Select **Configure host names individually**.

-    Each host provisioned can be uniquely named, otherwise the names will consist of the **Hostname prefix** field and a unique sequential number.
+    Each host provisioned can be uniquely named; otherwise, the names will consist of the **Hostname prefix** field and a unique sequential number.

 43. Deselect **Configure host names individually**.
 44. Select **Two highly available dedicated Windows Server VMs on the consolidated cluster**.

     Two options exist for the Domain Name System (DNS) configuration for the instance.

-    The **Two highly available dedicated Windows Server VMs on the consolidated cluster** option deploys two (2) Microsoft Windows virtual machines (VMs) which enhances security and robustness.
+    The **Two highly available dedicated Windows Server VMs on the consolidated cluster** option deploys two (2) Microsoft Windows virtual machines (VMs), which enhances security and robustness.
 If this option is selected, the client must provide two (2) Microsoft Windows Server 2019 Standard edition licenses.

 45. Select **Single public Windows VSI for Active Directory/DNS**

-    The **Single public Windows VSI for Active Directory/DNS** option deploys a single Microsoft Windows Server virtual server instance (VSI) for Microsoft Active Directory(AD).
+    The **Single public Windows VSI for Active Directory/DNS** option deploys a single Microsoft Windows Server virtual server instance (VSI) for Microsoft Active Directory (AD).
 The VSI functions as the DNS for the instance where the hosts and VMs are registered.

 46. Click **Add-on services** in left menu.